 (b) files in the Central Office a certificate signed by him that the order has been duly served as aforesaid,

-he shall, subject to the foregoing provisions of this Order, be considered the solicitor of the party until the final conclusion of the cause or matter including any appeal therein.
+he shall, subject to rules 1 to 6, be considered the solicitor of the party until the final conclusion of the cause or matter including any appeal therein.

 (2) An application for an order under this Rule must be made by summons, which unless the Court otherwise directs, must be served on the party for whom the solicitor acted, and must be supported by an affidavit stating the grounds of the application.

-(3) The Court may dispense with the necessity of serving a party to a cause or matter with an order of the kind mentioned in paragraph (1).
+(3) The Court may dispense with the necessity of serving a party to a cause or matter with an order of the kind mentioned in subrule (1).

 [Rule 7 amended in Gazette 15 Jun 1973 p.
 2247; 23 May 1975 p.
-1404.]
+1404; 28 Jun 2011 p.
+2552 and 2553.]

 8. Effect of order